shreshtha-132/budget_baas/info.md

 **Duration & Format**
 5‑day, ~2 hrs/day: Crash‑course videos + hands‑on project work, following a structured roadmap from setup through testing and containerized deployment.

+May 22:-

+1)Employed Github Actions for running pytest automatically whenever we push the code.
+2)Added tags and /v1/ before API endpoints for clarity